Little Schloss & Big Schloss Loop

 Logistics:

 This loop is relatively easy to plan for.
-Along the forest road where the trailhead is there are numerous, albeit small parking lots at various points along the way. the forest road is kina rough, especially for my Mazda 3.
-High clearance vehicles would be more than okay handling it I think.
-If I were to do this trail again, I would probably park at the Little Stoney Creek Trailhead and do the road walk first rather than saving it for the end.
+Along the forest road where the trailhead is, there are numerous, albeit small, parking lots at various points along the way.
+The forest road is kind of rough, especially for my Mazda 3.
+High-clearance vehicles would be more than okay handling it, I think.
+If I were to do this trail again, I would probably park at the Little Stoney Creek Trailhead and do the road walk first, rather than saving it for the end.

 Water:

 There were a few good water sources along this trail.
-I went counterclockwise, and Spruce Run creek at approximately mile 5.5, and at mile 9 there was sandstone spring.
-Both were small, but fast flowing and clear.
+I went counterclockwise, and Spruce Run Creek was at approximately mile 5.5, and at mile 9, there was a sandstone spring.
+Both were small but fast-flowing and clear.

 Difficulty:

 I would categorize this as an easy hike.
-The ascent up Little Schloss and Big Schloss are steep, but other than that, the trails have a gentle grade.
-Some are rocky, but for the most part they are like forest roads.
+The ascents up Little Schloss and Big Schloss are steep, but other than that, the trails have a gentle grade.
+Some are rocky, but for the most part, they are like forest roads.
 This would make for a great beginner’s backpacking trip if you looking to try and do a shakedown hike.

 Last Word